 The common sites of distant metastases in NPC include the bones, lungs and liver.
 These patients have advanced stage IVC disease, and treatment aim is palliative.

-For patients with non-metastatic NPC (stage I to IVB), the primary treatment is radiotherapy.
+For patients with non-metastatic NPC (sage I to IVB), the primary treatment is radiotherapy.

 Radiotherapy uses high-energy rays to kill cancer cells.
 It affects cells only in the treated area.
 In NPC, the treated areas include the posterior nasal space as well as both sides of the neck.
-Newer radiation techniques, like image-guided radiation therapy (IGRT), is able to deliver the radiation to the intended area more precisely, resulting in better tumour control with less side effects (including less dry mouth).
+Newer radiation techniques, like image- guided radiation therapy (IGRT), is able to deliver the radiation to the intended area more precisely, resulting in better tumor control with less side effects (including less dry mouth).

 Radiotherapy alone is the treatment of choice for early stage NPC.